This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How do I access my port?

-Your caregiver will show you or a family member how to access your port with a needle.
-Never try to use your port without proper training from a caregiver.
+Your healthcare provider will show you or a family member how to access your port with a needle.
+Never try to use your port without proper training from a healthcare provider.
 To access your port:

 - Gather your supplies.
 If you have a cough, wear a mask while you prepare and access your port.